Yingrjimsch/sf-crime-classification/README.md

 Should individual features be combined to obtain the greatest benefit?
 Or could even additional features (e.g. from the web) be added?

-* Entfernen von Description und Resolution, da nur in den Trainingsdaten vorhanden.
-Nutzlos um gutes Testergebnis zu erhalten
-* Visualisierung der Daten -> Einfügen einiger Plots zur Visualisierung Welche Features zeigen Relevanz; Unausgeglichenheit der Y-daten -> balancieren
+* We removed the description and resolution, because it is only available in the training data.
+This makes the features useless for a good test result.
+* We visualtized the data with different plots (e.g. Bar plots, seaborn heatmaps, Wordcloud).
+With this we could see which features have the most relevance.
+We could also see faulty Y data and balance them.
-* Clustering der X-Y Daten (KMeans)
+* Clustering of X andv Y Data (KMeans) in different district clusters.
-* Aussplitten der Dates in year, month, quarter, hour, minute
+* Split date in year, month, quarter, hour, minute
-* Zusätzliches binäres Feature ob Wochentag oder am Wochenende
-* PdDistricts werden in binäre Spalten ufgeteilt
-* Addressen werden binär aufgeteilt, ob Block oder Strasse
-* Hinzunehmen von wetterdaten: temp und?
-* Final resultieren 22 Features um zu trainieren
+* Additional binary feature if weekday or weekend
+* PdDistricts are split into binary columns.
+* In the USA, addresses get categorized in different blocks or streets.
+Therefore we split this data binary as well.
+* We added weather data (temperature and weather conditions)
+* Finally we had 22 features to use for training
 *